MedoX71T/MedoX71T/README.md

 - 👋 Hi, I’m @MedoX71T
 - 👀 I’m interested in penetration testing
 - 🌱 I’m currently learning Web app security + CTF
-- 💞️ I’m looking to collaborate on Microsoft
+- 💞️ I’m looking to collaborate with Microsoft
 - 📫 How to reach me >> NO